-3.1 Doors and windows adjacent areas fronting Newcastle Street shall maintain an active and interactive relationship to the street to the satisfaction of the City; and
+3.1 Doors and windows and adjacent areas fronting Newcastle Street on the ground floor shall maintain an active and interactive relationship to the street to the satisfaction of the City; and

 3.2 Ground floor glazing and/or tinting shall be a minimum of 70 percent visually permeable to provide unobstructed visibility.
 Darkened, obscured, mirrored or tinted glass or other similar materials as considered by the City is prohibited.